 Category Details Lead Agencies Environment Agency (Kent and South London Region) Surrey County Council (Lead Local Flood Authority) Epsom & Ewell Borough Council Thames Water Hogsmill Catchment Partnership Sources of information/evidence Strategic Flood Risk Assessment (SFRA) (2018) Surrey County Council Section 19 Investigations of flooding incidents Surrey County Council Local Flood Risk Management Strategy EEBC previous Infrastructure Delivery Plan (2019) Strategic context / Key Issues The majority of the Borough sits within the Hogsmill catchment.
-While the catchment has been heavily

-· modified and the River Hogsmill itself has been heavily engineered, only a limited part of the Borough is categorised as being at high risk from fluvial flooding.
+While the catchment has been heavily modified and the River Hogsmill itself has been heavily engineered, only a limited part of the Borough is categorised as being at high risk from fluvial flooding.
 The main cause of flood risk in the Borough is from surface water flooding.
 This mainly occurs during intense or prolonged rainfall which exceeds the design standard of the drainage system.
 There is a foul flooding issue related to the storm overflow discharges from the Thames Water Hogsmill storm tanks.
 Existing provision In association with the West Park development two balancing ponds and a wetlands have been created as part of a SUDs scheme to address surface water runoff.
 Work has also been carried out by the South East Rivers Trust to remove concrete weirs and naturalise confluences of the River Hogsmill & its tributaries.
-Within Nonsuch Park a balancing pond exists which helps to manage flow into the Ewell Court Stream/Lake.
+Within Nonsuch Park a balancing pond exists which helps to manage flow into the Ewell Court

+Stream/Lake.
 Currently the pond is overgrown and silted up.
-Wetlands have been created as part of the Chamber Mead Project on Green Lanes Stream.
-The primary objective of the scheme is to improve the ecological and chemical quality of the Hogsmill River.
-Known planned provision There is the potential for additional wetland creation opportunities within the Hogsmill local nature reserve Natural flood management scheme is being investigated in the Northey Fields area to help slow flow along the surface water route.
+Known planned provision Permission has recently been granted for the "Chamber Mead Project" diversion of Green Lanes stream, a project overseen by the South East Rivers Trust.
+The primary objective of this scheme is to improve the ecological and chemical quality of the Hogsmill River.
+There is the potential for additional wetland creation opportunities within the Hogsmill local nature reserve Natural flood management scheme is being investigated in the Northey Fields area to help slow flow along the surface water route.
 Thames Water have plans to upgrade and increase the capacity of the Hogsmill storm tank.
-Local Plan impact / future provision Development proposals within areas identified as being at risk from flooding will either be discouraged or required to introduce appropriate levels of mitigation, which may include new flood prevention infrastructure such as SuDS

-Funding Funding has been partly secured for the "Chamber Mead Project", although this is primarily about improving water quality.
+Local Plan impact / future provision Development proposals within areas identified as being at risk from flooding will either be discouraged or required to introduce appropriate levels of mitigation, which may include new flood prevention infrastructure such as SuDS Funding Funding has been partly secured for the "Chamber Mead Project", although this is primarily about improving water quality.
 A multi-agency holistic approach to flood risk and drainage management will help to align funds throughout the catchment to reduce flood risk, improve drainage and provide additional benefits.